soos-io/soos-sca-teamcity-plugin/README.md

 Set the **Mode** parameter to *Async init*, if you don't care about the scan result in your CI/CD plan, this is all you have to do!

 #### Wait for the Scan
-If you care about the result or want to break the build when issues occur, add a second task close to the end of your plan to give the scan as much time as possible to complete, setting the **Mode** parameter to *Async result*.
+If you care about the result or want to break the build when issues occur, you **have to** copy the report status URL from the *Async init* mode response, and paste it when you set the **Mode** parameter to *Async result*.

 ### Configure other plugin parameters